-The Compensation Committee has reviewed and discussed with management the Compensation Discussion and Analysis for the year ended December 31, 2018.
-Based on such review and discussion, the Compensation Committee recommended to the Board of Directors, and the Board of Directors has approved, that the Compensation Discussion and Analysis be included in this Proxy Statement on Schedule 14A.
+The Compensation Committee has reviewed and discussed with management the Compensation Discussion and Analysis for the year ended December 31, 2019.
+Based on such review and discussion, the Compensation Committee recommended to the Board of Directors, and the Board of Directors has approved, that the Compensation Discussion and Analysis be included in this Proxy Statement.